dovintc-off/SerpuloR/README.md

 ## Features

-- **Gameplay Reworks:** Some of the structures statistics were rebalanced to keep the gameplay stable
+- **Gameplay Reworks:** New sectors and rebalancing.
-- **Custom Planet:** Includes "Alterra", a new planet with remade Serpulo sectors, changed wave structure and difficulty.
+- **Custom Planet:** Includes "Alterra", a new planet with different campaign, changed wave structure and difficulty.

 ## Credits